NASA telescope to probe long-standing solar mystery

 Pictures and data relayed by the Interface Region Imaging Spectrograph, or IRIS, telescope may finally provide some answers about how that happens.

-The 4-foot (1.2-meter) long, 450-pound (204-kg) observatory will be observing the sun from a vantage point about 400 miles (643 km) above Earth.
+The 4-foot (1.2-meter) long, 450-pound (204-kg) observatory will be watching the sun from a vantage point about 400 miles above Earth.
 It is designed to capture detailed images of light moving from the sun's surface, known as the photosphere, into the chromosphere.
 Temperatures peak in the sun's outer atmosphere, the corona.

 All that energy fuels a continuous release of charged particles from the sun into what is known as the solar wind, a pressure bubble that fills and defines the boundaries of the solar system.